This program meets strict academic requirements for renewal from NAVTA every 2-3 years.

 The program achieved renewal status again in July, 2018.

 From the NAVTA* Approved Veterinary Assistant Committee…

 “…We congratulate you and your faculty for continuing to provide the very best in education and training of Veterinary Assistants.”

 -National Association of Veterinary Technicians in America

-If you are interested in applying to the Veterinary Assistant program, please contact Scott Shanes at 732-224-2011 or email@example.com.
+If you are interested in applying to the Veterinary Assistant program, you must attend one of these workshops.
 Find out about the competitive admission process and program prerequisites, Accuplacer testing, required documentation, how to access forms online, application deadline, strict timelines for submitting documentation, and physical and technical skills requirements.
 Learn about the job of a veterinary assistant so you can decide if you want to pursue this career.
-Deadline to apply for this program is January 4, 2019.
+Meet program instructors and view the classroom and clinical setting at Red Bank Veterinary Hospital (RBVH).
 Enrollment in the Veterinary Assistant Program is limited and admission is competitive.
-See course description below with dates and times.

 Veterinary Assistant Program